Brandonyli/brandonleeJIPCAD.github.io/index.md

 }
 ```

-## My Contributions to the NOME3 Project
+## My Contributions to the JIPCAD Project

 ### Stress Test: Fractal Design
 There are many steps that the NOME3 application goes through in order to generate an image.
 Upon loading in a file, NOME3 will parse the NOME language files and call the correct generator classes, create and calcualte the position of underlying OpenMesh points and faces, update with user-specified settings, and then draw them into the scene.
 This is very resource-intensive, and as such NOME3 is prone to crashes.